 Take the perennially ineffective "What are you thinking?"
 It's an honest, legitimate question that is doomed to failure.
 It turns men into nervous liars, because we're essentially thinking about nothing.
 Or sex.
 Or a baseball highlight.
 Might as well ask Dick Cheney where the undisclosed location is.

 When I get that question (and it's usually in bed), here's what I do: First I think up something complimentary—How nice it is to be here with you, perhaps.
 Then I ask myself if it's too sappy to be believed.
 If so, I revise.
 Finally, I let it fly and hope she hasn't planted a polygraph in my pillow.

 Here are some secrets to a successful interview, which may also help women get their men to let down their guards and spill their guts.
+Choose the right time.

 A reporter looking for person-on-the-street interviews in, say, New York will have little luck with commuters rushing out of the Times Square subway station at 8:57 on a Monday morning.
 But those same people sunning themselves in the park during lunch hour will talk your ear off.
 So even if something has been bothering you, don't slam a man with it when he gets home from work; try a lazy Sunday afternoon (not during football season).
 Pick the right place.

 , told me that she knew to meet interview subjects on their home turf (an athlete in a sports bar, for example), because it let them feel they were in control.
 Yet she didn't do the same with the men in her life.
 Now she has learned to butter up her husband for a big talk.
 "Even though I prefer sushi," she said, "if we go to his favorite Tex-Mex place, he's going to be happier."
 And more receptive.
 Prepare unexpected questions...and shut up